Zuehlke/software-engineering-corner/src/articles/prototypes-are-measurement-tools/index.md

 ## Conclusion: Every Prototype Is a Measurement Instrument — Or Should Be

-A prototype that “works” is useful.\
+> A prototype that 'works' is useful".\
-A prototype that is measurable is invaluable.
+"A prototype that is measurable is invaluable.

 Without complete and correctly timed measurement data, debugging becomes guesswork and optimization becomes trial and error.
 Planning a clear developer interface early saves time, reduces frustration, and dramatically accelerates product development.

 Or, to put it another way:
-We’re not just building a tea machine.
+> We’re not just building a tea machine.
 First, we’re building a measurement instrument.